lark-parser/lark/README.md

 ## List of Features

+ - Python 2 & 3 compatible
+ - Earley & LALR(1)
  - EBNF grammar with a little extra
- - Earley & LALR(1)
  - Builds an AST automagically based on the grammar
- - Optional Lexer
-     - Automatic line & column tracking
-     - Automatic token collision resolution (unless both tokens are regexps)
- - Python 2 & 3 compatible
+ - Standard library of terminals (strings, numbers, names, etc.)
  - Unicode fully supported
  - Extensive test suite
+ - Lexer (optional)
+     - Automatic line & column tracking
+     - Automatic token collision resolution (unless both terminals are regexps)
+     - Contextual lexing for LALR

 ## Coming soon

 These features are planned to be implemented in the near future:

- - Standard library of tokens (string, int, name, etc.)
- - Contextual lexing for LALR (already working, needs some finishing touches)
  - Parser generator - create a small parser, independent of Lark, to embed in your project.
- - Grammar composition (in cases that the tokens can reliably signify a grammar change)
+ - Grammar composition
  - Optimizations in both the parsers and the lexer
  - Better handling of ambiguity